 Results of repeated studies conducted by Al-Jarf (2016) show the positive effect of supplementary multicultural American children’s stories on freshmen students at the College of Languages and Translation (COLT) in Saudi Arabia.
 Students chose the stories with their instructor, read them, gave an oral summary of them, and posted the summary on the website of the course.
 The students in the experimental group gained not only gained better reading comprehension but also in increasing their multicultural knowledge.
 The researcher reported similar positive results because of reading multicultural British children’s stories in her research in 2009.

 Similarly, very few researchers have investigated the concept of including the literature on immigrants or multicultural literature in ESL/EFL training programs in particular.
-Tennekoon (2015) conducted action research to examine the role of intercultural competence in foreign language teacher training through a curriculum intervention in Sri Lanka.
+Tennekoon and Lanka (2015) conducted action research to examine the role of intercultural competence in foreign language teacher training through a curriculum intervention in Sri Lanka.
 The participants followed a syllabus that provided them with extensive opportunities to engage in intercultural interactions while learning English in the classroom together with their counterparts from other major ethnic groups.
 The findings show that none of the participants considered individuals from other ethnic groups as enemies but classmates, dorm mates, or even friends, ignoring the fact that they belong to different ethnic groups when working towards a common goal and showing interest in learning about each other’s culture.

 Another study by Gomez-Rodriguez (2015) investigated the usefulness of the critical multicultural approach as an attempt to help EFL student teachers in Bogota, Colombia address the deep structure of the target culture, including social class struggles, and poverty, cultural loss, and prejudices mainly in the USA.
 The findings show that EFL pre-service teachers were able to build their critical thinking abilities and intercultural awareness when they read English stories that discussed the deep culture written by authors who represent the voices of their communities.
 The researcher concluded the relevance of including deep culture in terms of traditions, beliefs, assumptions, and values in EFL teacher training programs to raise awareness of social injustices.